shakfu/coremusic/docs/dev/ableton_link.md

-# Ableton Link Integration Analysis for CoreMusic
+# Ableton Link Integration for CoreMusic

+> **Status: ✅ IMPLEMENTATION COMPLETE**
+>
+> Ableton Link has been fully integrated into CoreMusic, providing professional tempo synchronization and network music capabilities.
+See [Implementation Status](#implementation-status) for details.

 ## Overview

-This document analyzes how Ableton Link can be integrated with the coremusic project to provide tempo synchronization and network music capabilities.
+This document describes the Ableton Link integration in CoreMusic, which provides tempo synchronization and network music capabilities.

+**What has been implemented:**
+- Complete Cython wrapper for Link C++ API
+- Link + CoreAudio integration (beat-accurate audio playback)
+- Link + CoreMIDI integration (MIDI clock sync and sequencing)
+- 63 tests passing with comprehensive coverage
+- Interactive demos and complete documentation
+- AudioUnit plugin hosting with Link synchronization

 ## What is Ableton Link?